 You’d have already incurred some expenses like your flight, hotel, and reserved sightseeing tours.
 Those may well be fully or partially non-refundable.

-Nothing can take away the pain of losing a dear one, nor the disappointment of a cancelled vacation.
+Nothing can take away the pain of losing a dear one, nor the disappointment of a canceled vacation.
 But at least a trip cancellation insurance plan can save you some money.

 A typhoon or a hurricane alert may lead to airlines cancelling their flights.
 You may need to cut short your vacation and return earlier due to such an alert, also.